lucasblakeslee/entropy-dna/README.md

 ## Motivation

-In information theory, /entropy/ is defined as a measure of the "information" contained within a system.
+In information theory, *entropy* is defined as a measure of the "information" contained within a system.
 Oftentimes this can be interpreted as a measure of disorder, or of the amount of surprise regarding the next piece of information.
 For example, if one has the